nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Marking an elderly : `mark`

-Marks the specified elderly from ContactMate as called.
+Marks the specified elderly from the current person list as called.

 ContactMate will update the list to show the new next contact date of the elderly and sort the list accordingly.
 You can also mark the specified elderly as called on a specific date and add notes.